Twin House

-Twin House is an album by American guitarist Larry Coryell and Belgian guitarist Philip Catherine that was released by Atlantic Records in 1977.
+Twin House is an album by American guitarist Larry Coryell and Belgian guitarist Philip Catherine, released by Elektra Records in 1977.
 The duo recorded a second album, Splendid, in 1978.

 Reception

 AllMusic awarded the album four stars and its review by Robert Taylor states: "The first of two fine guitar duet recordings with Phillip Catherine.
 Of the two, Catherine's sound is more rooted in the tradition of Django Reinhardt and tends to be more introspective.
 Coryell is his usual incorrigible self; however, Catherine's presence seemed to inspire more experimentation and intelligent playing on Coryell's part".